webpagepro/react-inbox/README.md

 Then it unchecks all messages (and unhighlights them)

 <b>Marking Messages as Read</b><br>
-Users are able to mark messages as read.
+Users are able to mark messages as read<br>

-When a user selects messages<br>
-And presses "Mark As Read"<br>
-Then each selected message will be marked as read<br>
+When a user selects message and presses "Mark As Read" then each selected message will be marked as read<br>
 And will no longer be bold

 Marking Messages as Unread<br>
-Users are be able to mark messages as unread.
+Users are be able to mark messages as unread:

 When a user selects messages<br>
 And presses "Mark As Unread"<br>